Alfred Russel Wallace: Warning colouration and sexual selection

-Warning coloration was one of Wallace's contributions to the evolutionary biology of animal coloration.
+Warning colouration was one of Wallace's contributions to the evolutionary biology of animal colouration.
 In 1867, Darwin wrote to Wallace about a problem in explaining how some caterpillars could have evolved conspicuous colour schemes.
 Darwin had come to believe that many conspicuous animal colour schemes were due to sexual selection, but he saw that this could not apply to caterpillars.
 Wallace responded that he and Bates had observed that many of the most spectacular butterflies had a peculiar odour and taste, and that he had been told by John Jenner Weir that birds would not eat a certain kind of common white moth because they found it unpalatable.
 Since the moth was as conspicuous at dusk as a coloured caterpillar in daylight, it seemed likely that the conspicuous colours served as a warning to predators and thus could have evolved through natural selection.
 Darwin was impressed by the idea.
-At a later meeting of the Entomological Society, Wallace asked for any evidence anyone might have on the topic.
+At a later meeting of the Entomological Society, and in a letter published in Field magazine, Wallace asked for any evidence anyone might have on the topic.
 In 1869, Weir published data from experiments and observations involving brightly coloured caterpillars that supported Wallace's idea.

 Wallace attributed less importance than Darwin to sexual selection.
-In his 1878 book Tropical Nature and Other Essays, he wrote extensively about the coloration of animals and plants, and proposed alternative explanations for a number of cases Darwin had attributed to sexual selection.
+One area where he debated Darwin involved explaining sexual dimorphism in the colouration and nesting behaviour of many bird species where males are more brightly coloured than females.
+Darwin attributed this to sexual selection by females between competing males.
+In the 1860s Wallace wrote a series of papers that emphasized instead selective pressure from predation for drab colouration in females that spend a lot of time sitting on nests.
+In his 1878 book Tropical Nature and Other Essays, he wrote extensively about the colouration of animals and plants, and proposed alternative explanations for a number of cases Darwin had attributed to sexual selection.
 He revisited the topic at length in his 1889 book Darwinism.
 In 1890, he wrote a critical review in Nature of his friend Edward Bagnall Poulton's The Colours of Animals which supported Darwin on sexual selection, attacking especially Poulton's claims on the "aesthetic preferences of the insect world".